Why publish in Constructivist Foundations?

 Send all material to submission/at/constructivist.info.
 Important: Make sure that the attached file is not bigger than 5MB.

-We welcome submissions of manuscripts that correspond to the Aims and Scope of the journal.
-The journal publishes:
+Manuscripts must correspond to the Aims and Scope of the journal.

 - Title, optionally subtitle